 History of Hip-Hop in China

-Homegrown hip hop is still somewhat of a new phenomena in China.
+Homegrown hip hop was still a new phenomena in China in the 2000s.
 While American rappers like Eminem and Q-Tip have been popular in China since the 1990s, home-grown rap didn’t start gaining momentum until a decade later.
-In 2003 Mao’s birthday was celebrated with a CD of Mao slogans shouted out to rap music beats.
+In 2003, Mao’s birthday was celebrated with a CD of Mao slogans shouted out to rap music beats.
 Among the highlights was a spirited version of the “Two Musts”—“to preserve modesty and prudence” and “to preserve the style of plain living and hard struggle.”

 Early rappers had difficulty adapting their tonal language to rap’s rhythms.
 Some of the biggest promoters of the sound were American English teachers.
 “The big change was when rappers started writing verse in Chinese, so people could understand,” Zhong Cheng, 27, a member of the group Yin Ts’ang told the New York Times, “Before that, kids listened to hip-hop in English but maybe less than 1 percent could actually begin to understand.”
 Zhong wa sraised in Canada but born in Beijing, where he returned in 1997.[Source: Jimmy Wang, New York Times, January 23, 2009]